endersonmaia/cv/README.md

 ---

-**Business Partner**, Maia Burger & Smoked BBQ, *September 2008 - Current*
+**Business Partner**, Maia Burger & Smoked BBQ, *September 2018 - March 2020*

-erp, pdv, financial process, business expansion
+erp, pos, financial process, business expansion

 I've partnered with my brother, the founder, to help in the management and process to grow the business to other areas.